 Karen Thompson is currently the vice president of government guaranteed lending for Amegy Bank.
 Thompson was the recipient of the U.S. Small Business Administration’s 2007 Financial Services Champion of the Year Award for Dallas/Fort Worth.
 She holds an economics degree from the University of Louisiana at Lafayette.

-Students should have basic keyboarding and computer skills and be comfortable navigating the Internet.
-They must also have an understanding of a word-processing computer program (Microsoft Word is recommended), and have e-mail capabilities.
+You should have basic keyboarding and computer skills and be comfortable navigating the Internet.
+You must also have an understanding of a word-processing computer program (Microsoft Word is recommended), and have e-mail capabilities.
 This course is intended for anyone interested in developing their enterprise management skills, whether you want to start your own business or gain a better understanding of how to operate an established business.